In this article, we are adding Amino acids Classification details.

 - Classification based on the position of “-NH2”

-- Classification based on the composition of “-R’ side chain
+- Classification based on the composition of the “-R’ side chain

 - Classification based on the Nutritional requirement